Flora of Madagascar: Humid forests

-Tropical rainforest covers around 8% of the island, but used to encompass more than twice as much.
-It ranges from sea level to 2,750 m elevation and is mainly found on the eastern plateaus, on basement rocks with lateritic soils.
+Tropical rainforest was estimated to cover around 8% of the island in 2007, but used to encompass more than twice as much.
+The ecoregion ranges from sea level to 2,750 m elevation and is mainly found on the eastern plateaus, on basement rocks with lateritic soils.
 In the north, humid forest extends west to the Sambirano river basin and islands including Nosy Be.
 Annual rainfall is 1,500–2,400 mm – up to 6,000 mm in areas such as Masoala Peninsula – and the dry season is short or absent.
 The predominantly evergreen forest, up to 35 m, is composed of tree and understory species from various families such as Burseraceae, Ebenaceae, Fabaceae, and Myristicaceae; bamboos and lianas are frequent.
 Cyclones hit the east coast of Madagascar in some years and can destroy habitats.
 The WWF classifies the eastern belt of humid forest, below 800 m elevation, in the "lowland forests" ecoregion and the montane forests of the highlands in the "sub-humid forests" ecoregion.

 Degraded humid forest (savoka in Malagasy) covers about ten percent of the island.
 It spans various states of degradation and is composed of forest remnants and planted or otherwise introduced species.
 It is primarily the result of slash-and-burn cultivation in primary forest.
 Some forest fragments still harbour a considerable amount of biodiversity.

 Littoral forest, found in several isolated areas along the eastern coast, covers less than 1% of the land area, on mainly sandy sediments.
 Climate is humid, with 1,300–3,200 mm annual rainfall.
 Littoral forest covers sandy soil forest, marsh forest, and grasslands.
 Its flora includes various tree families, lianas, and epiphytic orchids and ferns; in the marsh forests, pandans (Pandanus) and the traveller's tree (Ravenala madagascariensis) are common.
 It is part of the WWF's "lowland forests" ecoregion.

 An isolated area of humid forest in the south west, on the eastern slope of the Analavelona massif, is classified as "Western humid forest" by the Atlas.
 It occurs on lavas and sand, at 700–1,300 m elevation.
 The forest is maintained through condensating moisture from ascending air.
 It is unprotected but the local population considers it sacred.
 The WWF includes it in the "sub-humid forests" ecoregion.